Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 - If an impulse source is chosen, the source will be automatically defined.

 ### Receiver
 The model allows for the insertion of only one acoustics receiver position per calculation.
 These are defined as point omnidirectional receivers.
-The users will input the position of the receiver in the room in the following vaariables $x_\{rec\},y_\{rec\},z_\{rec\}$ in m in the x,y,z directions.
+The users will input the position of the receiver in the room in the following variables $x_\{rec\},y_\{rec\},z_\{rec\}$ in m in the x,y,z directions.

+### Frequency range
+The frequency resolution should be included as inputs variables $fc_low$ and $fc_high$.
+The maximum number of frequencies is 5 in octave bands.
+Normally, $fc_low$ is set to 125Hz and $fc_high$ is set to 2000Hz.

+### Surface materials
+The surface materials names are defined in the SketchUp file as mentioned above.
+Each surface (includeing doors, windows etc...) would require frequency dependent absorption coefficients.
+During the calculation (quite soon after pressing "Run"), the python script will prompt you with a question regarding the absorption coefficients of the surface of the room.
+It is important to include the absorption coefficient per each frequency (maximum 5 frequencies) separated by commas as per this example:
+"`Enter absorption coefficient for frequency {fc_low} to {fc_high} for carpet:`0.15,0.17,0.20,0.25,0.25".

 ### Discretization variables
 #### Spatial discretization